Lisa17-10/Lisa17-10.github.io/_posts/2025-10-31-Short_Icestorm.md

 <img src="/assets/img/Shorts/2_IceStorm/12.jpg" class="center" width="100%"/>
 *<span style="font-size: 0.75em;">Chipping Sparrow</span>*

-As this was not enough, a huge snowstorm rolled in 3 months later which nearly killed off all our local bluebirds.
+As if this was not enough, a huge snowstorm rolled in 3 months later which nearly killed off all our local bluebirds.
 I have not seen a storm like that one in Oklahoma, but that's for another day.